Pratham1812/resume_maker/README.md

 pip install -r requirements.txt

 ```

+### You need to install google chrome before proceeding further.
+If google chrome is not installed on your system .
+Donwload it by going on https://www.google.com/intl/en_in/chrome/

+Else proceed further

-After that launch the app by running
+Launch the app by running

 ```python